DOCUMENTARY FILM PRODUCING

 Who We Are & What We Do

-Wail of a Tale Productions, (WOAT) is a 501(c)3 nonprofit educational documentary organization.
-We engage viewers with stories that amplify the voices of women, racialized, and disparaged communities.
+Wail of a Tale is not a typical Media company.
+We are a humanitarian driven 501c3 nonprofit organization.
+Our expertise is in policy analysis relating to racialized and disparaged communities.
+We explore the social and political determinants of health and engage viewers with stories that amplify the voices of women, racialized, and disparaged communities.
 We view documentary filmmaking as a tool to educate students, organizations, the public, and lawmakers on social justice issues.
 Through academic and investigative research, we project the message of dismissed communities to effect change.
 We provide hope and inspire concrete actions to improve lives.
 We produce waves for social change.
 Join us.

 Why Wail of a Tale?